Access control with signed URLs

 Your backend app should take care of generating access tokens.
 To create tokens, you need to get the encryption key from our support.

-We recommend that you start with ready-made solutions for popular languages:
+You can start with ready-made solutions for popular languages:

 Here non-official solutions: